eMBee/vimeo-download/README.md

 for example on pages that require login or cookies.

-the get the master url:
+to get the master url:

    1. Open the network tab in the inspector
    2. Find the url of a request to the master.json file